Gian Battista Frizzoni

 Gian Battista Frizzoni (August 27, 1727 – November 29, 1800) was a Swiss Reformed minister and hymnist.

 Life

 Frizzoni was born on August 27, 1727 in Celerina.
 He was born to Giovanni Frizzoni, a Reformed minister, and his wife Maria Zuan.

 He studied theology in Geneva in 1746 and in Zürich in 1747.
-He worked as a tutor to the children of the noble von Salis family, where he most likely first became acquainted with Pietism.
+He worked as a tutor of the children of the noble von Salis family, where he most likely first became acquainted with Pietism.
 He was admitted to the synod in 1748 and became a minister to Bondo.
 Frizzoni served as minister in Bondo until 1758, when his status was revoked on account of his Pietist sympathies.

-He returned to Celerina, his hometown, where he served as minister until his death pn November 29, 1800.
-During this time as a minister in Celerina, he wrote a number of the hymns and composed music for which he is best known.
+He returned to Celerina, his hometown, where he served as minister until his death on November 29, 1800.
+During his time as a minister, he wrote a number of the hymns and composed music for which he is best known.